 I joined the Wesleyan University Psychology Department in 2007, where I teach and direct research in the Wesleyan Cognitive Development Laboratories.
 Before that, I was a graduate student and post-doctoral fellow in the Laboratory for Developmental Studies at Harvard University, where I worked with Elizabeth Spelke and Susan Carey on language and conceptual development of space and number.
 I completed my undergraduate degree in Neuroscience at Brown University where I first became interested in brain mechanisms of language and learning, followed by a three-year stint as a science teacher at Saint Ann’s School in Brooklyn.

-As part of a larger project to connect university-based research to real-world settings, I also direct a summer bridge-to-kindergarten program in Middletown that I started with a few students in 2012.
-It is called Kindergarten Kickstart, and you can check out our website, Facebook, Twitter, and Instagram.
+As part of a larger project to connect university-based research to real-world settings, I also direct a summer bridge-to-kindergarten program in Middletown called Kindergarten Kickstart.
+The program started with a few Wesleyan students and community organizations in 2012, and is still going strong.
+Please email me if you would like more information.